WyattSP/Sliding-Window-Evolution/README.md

     step_size: The distance of each step.
 Default set to 1.

     plot_all: Default True.
-Unstable if set to False
+Shows animated plot of individuals in QT window.
+Recommend set to False if large number of runs chosen.
+Steps plotted every 0.05s.

+    save_plot: Default True.
+Saves .png animation to working directory of individuals movement on surface.

 Outputs are saved into your working directory as individual files.